rapidez/docs/src/3.x/packages/statamic.md

 - Globals available in all views
 - SEO meta title and description
 - Automatic alternate hreflang link tags
-- Sitemap for all sites, collections and taxonomies
+- Sitemap for all sites, collections, and taxonomies

 ## Installation